dennybritz/booknotes/sapiens.md

 A person’s jati determines her profession, the food she can eat, her place of residence and her eligible marriage partners.
 Usually a person can marry only within his or her caste, and the resulting children inherit that status.

-In modern India, matters of marriage and work are still heavily influenced by the caste system, despite all attempts by the democratic government of India to break down such distinctions and convince Hindus that there is nothing polluting in caste mixing.3
+In modern India, matters of marriage and work are still heavily influenced by the caste system, despite all attempts by the democratic government of India to break down such distinctions and convince Hindus that there is nothing polluting in caste mixing.

 They chose to import slaves from Africa rather than from Europe or East Asia due to three circumstantial factors.
 Firstly, Africa was closer, so it was cheaper to import slaves from Senegal than from Vietnam.
 Secondly, in Africa there already existed a well-developed slave trade (exporting slaves mainly to the Middle East), whereas in Europe slavery was very rare.
 It was obviously far easier to buy slaves in an existing market than to create a new one from scratch.
 Thirdly, and most importantly, American plantations in places such as Virginia, Haiti and Brazil were plagued by malaria and yellow fever, which had originated in Africa.
 Africans had acquired over the generations a partial genetic immunity to these diseases, whereas Europeans were totally defenceless and died in droves.